Gun Crimes And The Second Amendment

-- Convicted felons cannot own or possess a firearm.
+- Convicted felons cannot own or possess a firearm or ammunition.

-- If you are a convicted felon and you are caught with a firearm, you can be charged with another felony.
+- If you are a convicted felon and you are caught with a firearm, you can be charged with another felony under both New Mexico and federal law.
 This is the most common charge in New Mexico regarding firearms.

-Restrictions on Where You Can Take a Firearm
+Restrictions On Where You Can Take A Firearm In New Mexico

 - It is generally illegal to carry a firearm on the grounds of a school or a university.